 Under the Night Sky

-While it can get slightly more tricky during autumn and winter, spring and summer, it can provide one of the year’s weekends.
-If you spend all your time in urban areas, then a trip out to the countryside and spending a night under the stars will boost you as nothing else can.
+While it can get slightly more tricky during autumn and winter and spring and summer, it can provide one of the year’s weekends.
+If you spend all your time in urban areas, then a trip to the countryside and a night under the stars will boost you like nothing else can.

 A Roof Over Your Head